gptdialogues/codegen-showcase/README.md

 ~~~
 I would like to add some additional specifications below.
-- Add a help option using argparse.
+- Add a help option using `argparse`.
+- Add docstrings and type hints.
 - Add an option to specify the output filename.
 Use a default name by adding a specific suffix after the original basename.
 - Give some candidates for the file name of the script.
 - Ask "(y)es/(n)o" before overwriting an existing file (default: no).